 “Okay.
-First I am going to dispatch my crew to continue with our planned fishing trip.
-I will accompany you on your boat here.
+First, I will dispatch my crew to continue with our planned fishing trip and then accompany you on your boat here.
 My men can be trusted."
 He turned and gave his crew their orders to continue on their day's work without him.
 They released the grappling hooks and soon Slanu III headed for the horizon.

-"It would be foolhardy to go to Fenit.
-I have a better way," the Captain advised them.
-"Make your course for the north side of the island over there by the Samphire Light and just south of the Banna Strand Beach."
+Captain Collis then told Tadgh, "It would be foolhardy to go to Fenit.
+I have a better way.
+Make your course for the north side of the island by the Samphire Light and just south of the Banna Strand Beach."